AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/configure-aws-s3-audience-sourcing.md

 Your newly added [!DNL Amazon S3] connection is immediately available in the **[!UICONTROL My data connections]** tab.
 The audience source is displayed as [!UICONTROL Amazon S3].

-Your S3 data connection includes the same functionality and details as other audience data connections, except that you cannot add audiences directly from this view.
-To add another audience, navigate to the **[!UICONTROL My audiences]** tab.
+Your S3 data connection includes the same functionality and details as other audience data connections, except that you cannot add or edit audiences directly from this view.

+>[!NOTE]
+>
+>[!DNL Amazon S3] data connections are not editable.
+You cannot modify settings such as the refresh frequency once the connection is created.
+To update the configuration, you must delete the existing connection and create a new one.

 ![The My data connections tab showing the [!DNL Amazon S3] data connection with sourcing status information.](../../assets/setup/aws-audience-sourcing/s3-data-connections-tab.png)

 ## Next steps {#next-steps}

-You have now successfully configured and connected your [!DNL Amazon S3] storage as a self-service data source in Collaboration.
+You have now successfully configured and connected your [!DNL Amazon S3] storage as a data source in Collaboration.
 By completing this workflow, you enabled secure sourcing of first-party audience data for activation and overlap analysis.

 After sourcing completes, your audiences appear in the **[!UICONTROL My audiences]** workspace, ready for collaboration and activation.
 For detailed management options, see the [source and manage audiences documentation](./onboard-audiences.md).